Motor racing-Binotto resigns as Ferrari F1 team boss | Sports-Games

 Motor racing-Binotto resigns as Ferrari F1 team boss

-Frederic Vasseur, a Frenchman who runs Swiss-based Sauber and is principal of the Alfa Romeo team, has also been touted as a likely successor.
-Ferrari made a strong start to this season after two years without a victory, but their hopes were dashed by mechanical unreliability, strategy errors and driver mistakes.
+Ferrari made a strong start to this season after two years without a win, expectations soaring after Charles Leclerc triumphed in two of the first three races and finished second in the other.
+Their hopes were dashed by mechanical unreliability, strategy errors and driver mistakes.

-Ferrari Formula One boss Mattia Binotto has handed in his resignation and will leave at the end of the year, the championship runners-up said on Tuesday.
-The news came after considerable media speculation that the 53-year-old, whose contract was due to expire at the end of 2023, had lost top level support after another failed title challenge.
+Ferrari Formula One boss Mattia Binotto has handed in his resignation and will leave at the end of the year, the world championship runners-up said on Tuesday.
+The news came after considerable media speculation that the 53-year-old, whose contract was due to expire at the end of 2023, had lost top-level support after another failed title challenge.

+Ferrari had said this month that rumours of Binotto facing the sack were 'totally without foundation' and the principal assured reporters on Nov.
+19 that he was relaxed about his future.
+He stopped short then of categorically stating he would be in his current job at the start of next year, however, and the silence of company chairman John Elkann was telling.

 "With the regret that this entails, I have decided to conclude my collaboration with Ferrari," the Italian sportscar manufacturer quoted Binotto as saying in a statement announcing his departure.
 "I am leaving a company that I love, which I have been part of for 28 years, with the serenity that comes from the conviction that I have made every effort to achieve the objectives set.